aio-libs/aioodbc/README.rst

 Run tests
 ---------

-For testing purposes you need to install docker_ and development requirements::
+For testing purposes you need to install docker_ and the development requirements::

     $ pip install -r requirements-dev.txt

-In order to simplify development all tests and environment created inside separate docker image, you do not need to install any database of system level libraries, everything happens automatically inside container.
+In order to simplify development you should install the provided docker container.
+This way you don't need to install any databases or other system libraries, everything happens inside the container.

 Then just execute::

     $ make docker_build
     $ make docker_test

-Test will automatically pull images and build containers with required databases.
+The test will automatically pull images and build containers with the required databases.

 *NOTE:* Running tests requires Python 3.6 or higher.